-- 1. Complete the requirements listed below for the Kinesiology curriculum, for a total number of at least 122 semester hours. - 2.
-Earn a minimum grade point average of 2.0 for all course work taken.
+1. Complete the requirements listed below for the Kinesiology curriculum, for a total number of at least 122 semester hours.

+2. Earn a minimum cumulative grade point average of 2.00 for general Kinesiology majors; 2.50 for Kinesiology--Pre-Occupational Therapy and Kinesiology--Pre-Physical Therapy Concentration for all course work taken.
 No grade below a "C-" in required Kinesiology courses will be accepted for graduation credit.
-In the event a grade of "D" or lower is earned in a required course, that course must be retaken until at least a "C-" grade is earned. - 3.
-Take part in an exit exam with each candidate for graduation.
+In the event a grade of "D" or lower is earned in a required course, that course must be retaken until at least a "C-" grade is earned.

+3. Take part in an exit exam with each candidate for graduation.
 This exam is for the purpose of assessment of the program and assistance for the student in post-graduation plans.